August 9

 Pope Damasus II died in Rome just 23 days after his consecration, likely from malaria contracted during his journey to the city.
 His sudden passing left the papal throne vacant and forced Emperor Henry III to appoint a new candidate, Leo IX, who eventually launched the sweeping reforms that defined the medieval Church.

-Construction began on the campanile of the Cathedral of Pisa — now known as the Leaning Tower of Pisa — a project tha…
+Construction began on the campanile of the Cathedral of Pisa in 1173, launching a building project that would take ne…

-Construction began on the campanile of the Cathedral of Pisa — now known as the Leaning Tower of Pisa — a project that would take nearly 200 years to complete.
-The tower began tilting during construction due to soft ground on one side, and that structural flaw made it one of the most visited monuments in the world.
+Construction began on the campanile of the Cathedral of Pisa in 1173, launching a building project that would take nearly two centuries to complete.
+The tower began tilting during construction when the soft clay and sand foundation on one side compressed under the weight of the marble structure.
+Engineers attempted to compensate by building the upper floors slightly taller on the leaning side, creating a subtle banana curve.
+The structural flaw that should have doomed the building instead made it one of the most visited and photographed monuments in the world.

 Quilon was designated as the first Indian Christian diocese in 1329 by Pope John XXII, with the French Dominican fria…